digitalocean/container-blueprints/DOKS-automatic-node-repair/README.md

 ### Overview

-[Digital Mobius](https://github.com/Qovery/digital-mobius) is an open source project written in the `GO` language which can automatically recycle unhealthy nodes from a `DigitalOcean Kubernetes` cluster (DOKS).
+[Digital Mobius](https://github.com/Qovery/digital-mobius) is an open source project written in the `Go` language which can automatically recycle unhealthy nodes from a `DigitalOcean Kubernetes` cluster (DOKS).

 ### How it Works

 The logic inside the application is watching for nodes that are in an unhealthy state at a regular interval specified by the user.
-A node is considered to be unhealthy if the [Node Condition](https://kubernetes.io/docs/concepts/architecture/nodes/#condition) is set to `Ready` and the status to `False` or `Unknown`. `Digital Mobius` provides also a user configurable flag that specifies how much time has to pass before an unhealthy node needs to be recycled.
+As described in the official `Kubernetes` documentation, a node is considered to be unhealthy if the [Node Condition](https://kubernetes.io/docs/concepts/architecture/nodes/#condition) is set to `Ready` and the status to `False` or `Unknown`. `Digital Mobius` looks for the `Unknown` status which is a result of the master node not being able to communicate with the worker node via the `kubelet`.
+It also provides a user configurable flag that specifies how much time has to pass before an unhealthy node needs to be recycled.
 If all the conditions enumerated previously are met then the affected node(s) will be re-created.
 It does so via a call to the DigitalOcean's Kubernetes [Delete Kubernetes Node](https://docs.digitalocean.com/reference/api/api-reference/#operation/delete_kubernetes_node) `REST API`.

-Below is a diagram showing how `Digital Mobius` works:
+Below is a simplified diagram showing how `Digital Mobius` checks the worker node(s) state:

 ![Digital Mobius Flow](content/img/digital-mobius-flow.png)